vivocha/ps-app/README.md

 This custom action has been developed for **Smile.CX Gaia** to let [Rocket.Chat](https://www.rocket.chat/) change the agent details via Vivocha Bot SDK.

-The action itself consist of two sides:

-1. A message of type `action` from a bot built with the Vivocha Bot SDK.

 You should send a message like the following.

 ```javascript